ltwp/ltwp/research.md

 I work primarily as a field scientist, but I understand that connecting field data to larger spatial and temporal timescales using remote sensing and modeling applications is crucial.

-Outside of technical questions, I am energized by cultural study and historical ecology as applied to water and infrastructure.
-I am keen on sovereignty through citizen-centered environmental management, science, and activism.
+Outside of technical questions, I am energized by cultural theory and historical ecology as applied to water and infrastructure.
+I am keen to celebrate sovereignty through citizen-centered environmental management, science, and activism.
 I channel some of these interests through membership at <a href="https://trust.support/">TRUST</a>.

 [Google Scholar](https://scholar.google.com/citations?user=1xjkTv0AAAAJ&hl=en&oi=ao)